VishnuGShephertz/Twiitter-Integration-on-Android/README.md

 3. After successful login on Twitter, click on Create a new application button.
 4. Fill the desired information and create your Twitter application.
 5. You can find your Consumer key and Consumer secret here in OAuth settings option.
+6. Now [Register] (https://apphq.shephertz.com/register) with App42 platform.
+7. Create an app once, you are on Quick start page after registration.
+8. If you are already registered, login to [AppHQ] (http://apphq.shephertz.com) console and create an app from App Manager Tab.
-6. Download the project from [here] (https://github.com/VishnuGShephertz/Twiitter-Integration-on-Android/archive/master.zip) and import it in the eclipse.<br/>
+9. Download the project from [here] (https://github.com/VishnuGShephertz/Twiitter-Integration-on-Android/archive/master.zip) and import it in the eclipse.<br/>
-7. Open Constants.java file and make following changes.
+10.Open Constants.java file and make following changes.

 ```
-A. Change CONSUMER_KEY with your Consumer key from step 5 at line no 5.
+A. Change CONSUMER_KEY with your Consumer key from step 5 at line no 7.
-B. Change CONSUMER_SECRET with your Consumer secret from step 5 at line no 6.
+B. Change CONSUMER_SECRET with your Consumer secret from step 5 at line no 8.
+C. Change API_KEY and SECRET_KEY that you have received in step 7 or 8 at line number 10 and 11.
 ```
-8.&nbsp; Here we are using twitter4j-core-3.0.3.jar for Twitter  integration.<br/>
+11.&nbsp; Here we are using twitter4j-core-3.0.3.jar for Twitter  integration.<br/>
-9.&nbsp; Build your android application and install on your android device.<br/>
+.&nbsp; Build your android application and install on your android device.<br/>

 # Design Details: